Payroll & FinanceBlog

-Importantly, you’re going to want a payroll system that provides 0800 phone support.
-Email support is great, most of the time.
-But when it comes to payroll there are going to be times when you can’t wait for someone to call you back because you need help RIGHT NOW.
+Importantly, you’re going to want a payroll system that provides outstanding support so you can trust that you’ll get the right advice when you need it.
+Look for a provider with an in-depth help centre, and free email and phone support with a support team based in New Zealand.
 Messing up people’s pay is not the best way to earn employee loyalty and build a winning startup culture.

 Keep up with FlexiTime!
 We'll make sure you stay in the loop with product updates and other great content.